purdue-cs193-fall-2019/homework-1-mseef/index.md

+# Madison's First CS193 Homework

+## Some of my favorite things about the class
+- helpful
+- really useful for incoming studentws

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](www.google.com) to maintain and preview the content for your website in Markdown files.